-

 Equality Diversity and Inclusion (EDI) – what legal obligations are placed on an employer to ensure equality, diversity and inclusion in the workplace?

-In Sweden, the legal obligations for employers regarding Equality, Diversity, and Inclusion (EDI) in the workplace are primarily governed by the Discrimination Act (Sw.
-Diskrimineringslagen (2008:567)), which aims to combat discrimination and promote equal rights and opportunities regardless of gender, gender identity or expression, ethnicity, religion or other belief, disability, sexual orientation, or age.
+In Sweden, the legal obligations for employers regarding EDI in the workplace are primarily governed by the Discrimination Act (Sw.
+Diskrimineringslag (2008:567)), which aims to combat discrimination and promote equal rights and opportunities regardless of gender, gender identity or expression, ethnicity, religion or other belief, disability, sexual orientation, or age.

 Key Provisions of the Discrimination Act

-- Prohibition of Discrimination: Employers are prohibited from discriminating against employees and job applicants on any of the grounds mentioned above.
+- Prohibition of Discrimination: Employers may not discriminate against employees, job applicants, trainees, trainee applicants or hired/temporary workers on any of the grounds mentioned above (with certain limited exemptions).
+However, the prohibition of discrimination in terms of lack of accessibility does not apply in relation to a person who merely makes a request for work.
 Discrimination can be direct, such as treating someone less favorably because of their age, or indirect, such as implementing a policy that disproportionately affects a certain group without a legitimate aim.

-- Victimization: The act also protects employees from victimization, which refers to adverse treatment of an individual who has made a complaint about discrimination or has participated in an investigation of such a complaint.
+- Victimization: The Discrimination Act also protects employees from victimization, which refers to adverse treatment of an individual who has made a complaint about discrimination or has participated in an investigation of such a complaint.

 Employer Responsibilities

-- Policy Implementation: Employers should implement policies that outline their commitment to EDI and the steps they will take to ensure a non-discriminatory work environment.
+- Policy Implementation: Employers must implement policies that outline their commitment to EDI and the steps they will take to ensure a non-discriminatory work environment.

-- Training and Awareness: Employers should provide training to all staff, including management, on EDI issues to raise awareness and ensure that the principles of non-discrimination are understood and practiced.
+- Training and Awareness: Employers must provide training to all staff, including management, on EDI issues to raise awareness and ensure that the principles of non-discrimination are understood and applied.

 - Documentation and Follow-up: Employers are required to document their EDI efforts and the results of these efforts.
-This documentation can be requested by the Equality Ombudsman (Sw.
-Diskrimineringsombudsmannen), the government agency responsible for monitoring compliance with the Discrimination Act.
+The Equality Ombudsman (Sw.
+Diskrimineringsombudsmannen), the government agency responsible for monitoring compliance with the Discrimination Act, may request a copy of this documentation.

 Enforcement and Compliance

-The Equality Ombudsman oversees the enforcement of the Discrimination Act.
+The Equality Ombudsman is responsible for monitoring compliance with the Discrimination Act and ensures its enforcement.
 Employers who fail to comply with their obligations under the Act may face legal action, which may result in orders to take corrective measures and/or financial penalties.

 -

-Workplace welfare – the law governing health and safety at work is addressed in the Health and Safety international guide, in respect of ESG are there any legal duties on employers to treat employees fairly and with respect?
+Workplace welfare – in respect of ESG are there any legal duties on employers to treat employees fairly and with respect?

-While there are no explicit provisions in Swedish legislation stating that employers shall treat employees fairly and with respect, there are a number of acts to that effect.
+While there are no explicit provisions in Swedish law stating that employers shall treat employees fairly and with respect, there are several acts to that effect.

 The Swedish Work Environment Act (Sw.
-Arbetsmiljölagen (1977:1160)) places a duty on employers to provide a safe working environment that prevents bad health and accidents.
-The act covers various aspects of the work environment, including:
+Arbetsmiljölag (1977:1160)) places a duty on employers to provide a safe working environment that prevents bad health and accidents.
+The Act covers various aspects of the work environment, including:

 - Physical working conditions,